 ✪ Current hospitals across the country are very disparate when it comes to the endowment of medical technology and equipment.
 The provision of such must be undertaken to ensure better treatment of patients, especially away from the Capital.

-✪ More investment must be put into Health-Tech to ensure easier accessibility to citizens.
-Sub-sectors such as Telemedicine have proven to be highly prospective especially in the wake of COVID-19.
+✪ More investment must be put into Health-Tech to ensure easier access to citizens.
+Sub-sectors such as Telemedicine have proven to be highly perspective, especially in the wake of COVID-19.
 (See also: Telemedicine for Bangladesh: Bridging the Doctor-Patient Gap)

 ✪ A sizable provision must be set aside for medical research and centers for such research must be established as soon as possible.